ZNLP/SOTA-MT/README.md

 ## Notes
-This project is launched by Jiajun Zhang and maintained by the MT team members in CASIA.
+This project is launched by Jiajun Zhang and maintained by the MT team members (Yuchen Liu, Xiaomian Kang, Long Zhou and et al.) in CASIA. \
 If you have questions or comments, please drop an email to jjzhang@nlpr.ia.ac.cn or jiajunzhangwing@gmail.com.